MateuszFido/LCMSpector/README.md

 <a name="description"/>

 ## 🔍 Description
-LC-Inspector is an open-source application for analyzing targeted mass spectrometry data.
+LCMSpector is an open-source application for analyzing targeted mass spectrometry data.

 It allows you to process raw mass spectrometry and/or chromatography files and look for a set of compounds or peaks, trace their intensities, graph and export them (also the raw data), check with databases via MS/MS, and quantify using calibration standards.

-For more information, visit the [LC-Inspector wiki](https://github.com/MateuszFido/LC-Inspector/wiki)!
+For more information, visit the [LCMSpector wiki](https://github.com/MateuszFido/LCMSpector/wiki)!

 <a name="features"/>